 For Urgent Requests (such as water leaks and heat outages) please contact your building’s Front Desk, if applicable, or the nearest NYU doorman.

 Sublet Service for Current Tenants

-The University has a streamlined allocation process for faculty members on approved leave or sabbatical wishing to sublet their apartment during the academic year.
-Tenants wishing to sublet may do so after approval is received from the Office of Faculty Housing.
-As stated in all NYU leases, and in compliance with NYC law, tenants are only allowed to sublet their apartments for periods of 30 consecutive days or longer.
-Additionally, the charged rent may not exceed the tenant's rent plus a 10% surcharge for a furnished apartment and electricity charges.
+Tenants wishing to sublet their apartment on approved leave or sabbatical may do so after written approval is received from the Office of Faculty Housing.
+As stated in all NYU leases, and in compliance with NYC law, sublets must be a minimum of 30 days with a maximum of 1 year.
+The rent charged by the Overtenant to Subtenant may not exceed the Overtenant’s rent plus a 10% surcharge for a furnished apartment.

 For more information, please visit our Sublet page

 Faculty members interested in faculty housing must contact their school’s Dean.
 The Faculty Housing Office cannot process requests directly from faculty members.
 Dean’s offices evaluate whether a faculty member qualifies for Faculty housing based on University Policy and priorities.
 Once a faculty member’s eligibility is determined, the Dean will submit the housing request to the Faculty Housing Office.
 Housing requests received our office are then reviewed by a committee comprised of members of the University’s leadership.
 Since there is not enough faculty housing to meet demand, housing resources are primarily reserved for full-time tenured and tenure line faculty.
 Housing is also intended only as a primary residence.

 A request for a housing change must be submitted by your Dean.
 If your request is approved, you will be shown an alternate apartment and can decide if you would like to move.
 There is often a significant wait for apartments, please be patient.